vuetifyjs/nuxt-module/docs/index.md

     details: Use Vuetify Blueprints to quickly scaffold components
     link: /guide/#vuetify-blueprints
     linkText: Vuetify Blueprints
-  - icon: 🔩
-    title: Nuxt Layers and Hooks
-    details: Load your Vuetify configuration using Nuxt Layers or using a custom module via custom Nuxt Hook
-    link: /guide/#nuxt-layers-and-hooks
-    linkText: Nuxt Layers and Hooks
   - icon: 👀
     title: Nuxt DevTools
     details: Ready to inspect your Vuetify styles with the Nuxt DevTools inspector